KhadijahArizal/Dino-Printing/README.md

 # Title: Dino-Printing
 ## Group Members:
 ### Nur Khadijah binti Arizal (2015546)
-### Fathanah Zahra (2019050)
+### Zahra Fathanah (2019050)

 ## **Introduction**
-> Dino Printing is a mobile application developed using Dart (programming language) and Flutter framework that provide printing order apps for the user to place their order for the use of printing service.
+> Dino Printing is a mobile application developed using Dart (programming language) and Flutter framework that provide printing order apps for user to place their order online.

 ## **Objective**
-> Create printing service for IIUM Community that is able to access 24/7 in an efficient way.
+> Create printing service for IIUM Community that is able to be access online in an efficient way.

 ## **Features & Functionality**
-- SignUp page
+- SignUp page: to register using email, password
-- SignIn page
+- SignIn page" to login using email and password
-- Order Form page
+- Order Form page: to place an order by fill in the form
-- Payment Option page
+- Payment Option page: there are 2 payment options (COD and online transfer)
-- Profile/Setting page
+- Profile/Setting page: contain user information and logout button
-- Location Page
+- Location Page: contain the store location
-- Contact Us page
+- Contact Us page: able the user to give feedback and contact us through social media

 ## **Routing(screen navigation) & Widgets(UI and reusable widgets)**
 1. SignIn page